a2stuff/a2d/res/notes/testplan.md

 * Repeat the following cases with these modifiers: Open-Apple, Shift (on a IIgs), Shift (on a Platinum IIe):
   * Launch DeskTop.
 Click on a volume icon.
 Hold modifier and click a different volume icon.
 Verify that selection is extended.
   * Launch DeskTop.
 Select two volume icons.
 Hold modifier and click on the desktop, not on an icon.
 Verify that selection is not cleared.
   * Launch DeskTop.
 Select one or more volume icons.
-Hold modifier and click a volume icon.
+Hold modifier and click a selected volume icon.
 Verify that it is deselected.
   * Launch DeskTop.
 Hold modifier and double-click on a non-selected volume icon.
 Verify that it highlights then unhighlights, and does not open.
   * Launch DeskTop.
 Select a volume icon.
 Hold modifier and double-click the selected volume icon.
 Verify that it unhighlights then highlights, and does not open.
   * Launch DeskTop.
 Select a volume icon.
 Hold modifier down and drag a selection rectangle around another volume icon.
 Verify that both are selected.